-Thanks to Annelise for suggesting our Baby Name of the Day.
+Thanks to Annelise for suggesting Afton as our Baby Name of the Day.

 Borrowing river names for our children might seem novel, but it isn’t so.
 We’ve been calling our kids Jordan ever since the Crusaders made their way home from the Holy Land.

-But how does a small-ish Scottish river make the name charts, when the Nile and mighty Mississippi fail to do so?
-Blame a poet.
+So how does the name of a small Scottish river make the popularity charts, when the Nile and mighty Mississippi fail to do so?

 Scotland’s favorite son, Robert Burns, was born in Ayrshire.

-It’s worth noting that the only given name in the poem is Mary:
+It’s worth noting that the only given name in Robert Burns’ poem is Mary: